-Just because the expected baby isn’t the first, it doesn't mean that all babies deserve a special welcome to the world.
-It can be difficult to word these second time around showers as a parent usually puts so much attention on the first born they may worry that friends and family might grow tired of baby announcements.
-Help the expectant parents celebrate with a baby shower for a second or subsequent child.
-Every child is special, unique and deserves their own period of acknowledgment, after all this how sibling rivalry forms.
+Just because the expected baby isn’t the first, doesn't mean the newborn shouldn't receive a special welcome to the world.
+It can be difficult to word these second time around showers.
+As a parent usually puts so much attention on the first born, they may worry that friends and family members might grow tired of baby announcements.
+Help expectant parents celebrate with a baby shower for a second or subsequent child.
+Every child is special, unique, and deserves their own period of acknowledgment.

-When a parent is celebrating the birth of a child and it isn't their first born sometimes these showers are called “second time around” showers.
+When a parent is celebrating the birth of a child, and it isn't their first born, sometimes these showers are called “second-time around” showers.
 Alternatively, they may be called “sprinkle” showers because instead of the usual items given at showers that help first time parents set up the new nursery, sprinkle showers are for sprinkling good wishes along with those little helpful items that any baby needs, whether it’s the first or the sixth arrival to the family.
 We could all use a little well-wishing as a family continues to grow and expand.
-Here are ideas for baby shower invitation wording to let your guests know the type of shower this will be.

 - Time the shower begins

 - Time the shower will end